"Brev," I say as the five of us are gathered after class the next day. "You told me a lot about you yesterday, so now it's my turn."

 My fists clench.
 "The government isn't free.
-Everyone pays for it in the form of taxes.
+Everyone pays for it in taxes.
 We'd have to declare that people who employ our services don't have to pay taxes or follow the laws of the government.
 We'd be essentially starting our own country."

 "That's absurd," Brev says.
 "I like it."

 "Our first step has to be to get our weapons outside of class.
-There are two possible plans I can think of: either break in to the classroom when the instructor's not here and take them, or make off with them during class."
+There are two possible plans I can think of: either break in to the training room when the instructor's not here and take them, or make off with them during class."